• Skip to primary navigation

 • Onion- You can use any type of onion you prefer.
 I typically use white onions in chili because they offer a slightly stronger flavor than yellow ones.

-• Jalapeno - You can skip the jalapeno if you want to avoid heat, but you can also remove the ribs and seeds.
+• Jalapeno – You can skip the jalapeno if you want to avoid the heat, but you can also remove the ribs and seeds.
 By removing them you cut down on the spiciness.
-If you want more heat, keep the ribs and seeds and feel free to add more jalapenos.
+If you want more heat, keep the ribs and seeds, and feel free to add more jalapenos.

 • Garlic cloves - Everything is better with garlic.